Kut: Climate

 Kut has a hot desert climate (BWh) in the Köppen–Geiger climate classification system.
-Most rain falls in the winter.
 The average annual temperature in Kut is 23.4 °C. About 138 mm of precipitation falls annually.

 History

 The medieval city of Madharaya was at the site of modern Kut.
 It lay at the point where the Nahrawan Canal flowed out into the Tigris.
 Madharaya has been identified as the hometown of the Sasanian-era Zoroastrian religious leader Mazdak.
 By the early 1200s, however, Yaqut al-Hamawi wrote that Madharaya was in ruins.

-Modern Kut owes much of its prosperity to the advent of steamboat transportation on the Tigris in the 1800s.
+Modern Kut owes much of its prosperity to the advent of steamboat transportation on the Tigris in the 19th century period of Ottoman Iraq.

 World War I

-Kut was the scene of a fierce battle during World War I. The British Mesopotamian Expeditionary Force, led by Major General Charles Townshend, marched north from Basra in September 1915 in what became known as the Mesopotamian Campaign.
+Kut was the scene of a fierce battle during World War I. The British Mesopotamian Expeditionary Force, led by Major General Charles Townshend, marched north from Basra in September 1915 in what became known as the Mesopotamian Campaign for control over Ottoman Iraq.
 They reached Kut on September 26, where after three days of fighting they drove the Ottoman forces from the town.

 After a halt of nearly nine months, Townshend then headed up river to Ctesiphon.
 Following a battle there, the British forces withdrew back to Kut.
-On December 7, 1915, the Turks, under their commander, the Colonel Nurettin Pasha, arrived at Kut and began a siege.
+On December 7, 1915, the Turks, under their commander, Colonel Nureddin Pasha, arrived at Kut and began a siege that lasted 147 days.
 The British cavalry under Colonel Gerard Leachman succeeded in breaking out, but Townshend and the bulk of the force remained besieged.
 Many attempts were made to relieve Townshend's forces, but all were defeated.
 Some 23,000 British and Indian soldiers died in the attempts to retake Kut, probably the worst loss of life for the British away from the European theater.
 Near the end of the siege, T. E. Lawrence and Aubrey Herbert of British Intelligence unsuccessfully tried to bribe Khalil Pasha to allow the troops to escape.
 Townshend, with some 8,000 surviving soldiers, finally surrendered Kut on April 29, 1916.
 The captured soldiers were divided, where the officers were sent to separate facilities, and many of the enlisted soldiers were impressed into hard labour until the surrender of the Ottoman Empire; more than half of them died.
-The British went back on the offensive in December 1916 with a larger and better-supplied force under General Sir Frederick Stanley Maude and retook Kut on February 23, 1917.
+The British went back on the offensive in December 1916 with a larger and better-supplied force under General Sir Frederick Stanley Maude and with steep casualties retook Kut on February 23, 1917.

 Kut suffered heavy damage during the First World War, and was almost entirely rebuilt afterward.